ADVERTISEMENT

 Pag-IBIG eyes 7K housing units in two years or less

-The Home Development Mutual Fund (Pag-IBIG) is targeting to have over 7,000 housing units in two years at most, following the launch of Megawide Construction Corp.’s precast manufacturing facility in Taytay, Rizal on Monday.
+The Home Development Mutual Fund (Pag-IBIG) is targeting to have over 7,000 housing units in two years at most, the agency said Monday during the anniversary of the Department of Human Settlements and Urban Development (DHSUD) held at the Megawide Construction Corp.’s precast manufacturing facility in Taytay, Rizal.

 “Through our partnership with Megawide Construction Corporation, we expect to build more than 7,000 housing units in just two years — or even sooner — while ensuring strong returns that help protect and grow our members’ savings,” Pag-IBIG Fund chief executive officer Marilene Acosta said in an emailed statement.